 Magnificat – A Ministry to Catholic Women

-Carolyn Wright, the founding Coordinator of the Birmingham Magnificat Chapter, currently serves as a member of the Central Service Team’s Communication Ministry Team and the Southeast Regional Team.
-Reflecting on the creation of the Birmingham Chapter, Carolyn exclaimed, “The formation of this chapter of Magnificat was nothing short of amazing!
+Carolyn Wright, the founding Coordinator of the Birmingham Magnificat Chapter, currently serves as a member of the Central Service Team’s Communication Ministry Team and the Southeast Regional Service Team in Communications.
+Reflecting on the creation of the Birmingham Chapter, Carolyn exclaimed, “The formation of this Chapter of Magnificat was nothing short of amazing!
 It is more than any of us ever imagined or hoped for!
 It has brought forth fruits of love for The Trinity and Our Lady, as well as support of the Church and her priests.
 Magnificat Women come together, not only as friends, but as sisters in the Lord.”

 Peter Ann Ryan, a close friend of Carolyn, became the first draftee in the discernment process concerning the Magnificat Ministry.
 She joyfully reminisces, “Over these twenty years, I am still astounded by the gifts of the Holy Spirit as He reveals His plan of love, encouragement and affection in the response of those coming to Magnificat.
 The awesome “coincidences” that occur between and among faith-filled women, prove the presence of a good and gracious God … touching and uplifting His children.”